 Profit & Profitability – Which is More Important?

-There is a company that needs capital to establish and run its operations.
-It will also need money for its CAPEX (for expansion and modernization of its facilities).
-The company is doing business to generate profits.
-The profits will yield returns to its investors (shareholders and lenders).
+There is a company that needs capital to set up and run its tasks.
+It will likewise require cash for its CAPEX (for extension and modernization of its offices).
+The organization is working together to generate profits.
+The benefits will yield gets back to its investors.

 So people might think that it is the profits which is the most important thing for the investors.
 But something else is more important.
 It is profitability and growth rate.

 In addition to profitability, investors would like to buy stocks of a growing company.
 Sales and profit growth is the first thing that pro investors see in a company.
 But more importantly, they would like EPS growth rate and enhancement in the company’s profitability.

 Lenders and shareholders are both considered ‘investors’ by the company.
 But there is a difference in how a company treats both of them.